 The HISTORY of CORNERSTONE BIBLE CHURCH

 In 1986, Dr. Don Shoff accepted a call to become the church’s new pastor.
-He faithfully served God through continued clear and sound Bible teaching, and during his tenure the church experienced unmatched growth in its long history.
-Pastor Don introduced numerous new ministries that met people in their different stages of life.
-In the late 1980s, the church membership approved a change of names to Cornerstone Bible Church to more accurately reflect the independent status that it re-adopted in the mid-1980s.
+He faithfully served God through continued clear and sound Bible teaching.
+In the late 1980s, the church membership approved a change of name to Cornerstone Bible Church.

 Today the church continues to experience God’s blessing with growth and expanded ministries under the leadership of Pastor Bruce French and a dedicated staff of men and women who are committed to the faithful teaching of God’s Word and to our vision of Loving God & Others Well.